Hackney, Middlesex, London

 Sidney Road Children's Cottage Homes / Receiving Home

 In around 1898, the Hackney Board of Guardians began to acquire a number of houses on Sidney Road (now Kenworthy Road) at the east of the workhouse for use as children's cottage homes.
 With the opening of the Chipping Ongar cottage homes in 1905, a property on Sidney Road (opposite Kemeys Road) took on the role of a receiving home for the cottage homes and to provide short-term accommodation for 'ins-and-outs'.
+The building no longer exists.

 Harvey Ormerod, a child at the home in the 1920s, recalls: